N-Enzer/SharkAttackAnalysis/README.md

 # Shark Attack Data Analysis

-The Global Shark Attack File provides details on every recorded shark attack in the human history.
+The Global Shark Attack File provides details on every recorded shark attack in human history.
 All of the data was taken from the GSAF via a Kaggle dataset (https://www.kaggle.com/teajay/global-shark-attacks).

 The goal with this project was to practice data analysis with Python and to learn more about shark attacks.
 Both goals were accomplished.